-David W. Sweet served as the Senior Advisor to Pennsylvania Governor Tom Wolf, focusing on energy and economic development issues.
+Prior to serving at the Commission, David served as the Senior Advisor to Gov. Wolf, focusing on energy and economic development issues.
 Among his many assignments was serving as liaison to the Philadelphia Regional Port Authority and in this role helped shape and implement the Governor’s economic growth strategy for the Philadelphia region.
 Sweet also served as the Governor’s designee on the Banking and Securities Commission.

 David is a former partner at two major Pennsylvania law firms.
 His focus was on administrative and regulatory matters, legislative advocacy and public finance.
 David has represented clients before state and local agencies, boards and commissions, and in matters before the Pennsylvania General Assembly and the Executive Branch.
 His clients included large businesses, emerging new companies, and major universities.